 - 7.1.
 The Parish has a number of facilities, spaces and groups that contribute to an inclusive sociable Parish.
 There is a modern Village Hall in the centre of Bury for community use.
-The village Post Office closed in September 2016 and has been replaced by a van serving seven local parishes, it visits Bury for two one hour slots each week. - 7.2.
+The village Post Office closed in September 2016 and has been replaced by a van serving seven local Parishes, it visits Bury for two one hour slots each week. - 7.2.
 There is one public house; the Squire and Horse (formerly The White Horse) situated beside the A29, a nursery/garden centre, and a garage with petrol filling station, also located on the A29.
-The Parish has a farm shop at South View Farm in Bury off the A29 and another small shop in West Burton selling a limited range of produce.
+The Parish has a new farm shop, Charlie's Farm Shop, at South View Farm in Bury off the A29 and another small shop in West Burton selling a limited range of produce.
 Sussex Farm Foods at Bury Gate closed in early 2016 and is on the market to let.